 AI technology allows graphic designers to create new designs quickly and efficiently, with the ability to create multiple variations of designs that feature dynamic personalization.
 The use of AI allows graphic designers to work more efficiently than ever before, with a range of personalization techniques at their fingertips.

 Artificial intelligence graphic design is beginning to be used in the design of products and packaging, especially where uniqueness is required.

 For example, in 2017, Nutella used AI-based algorithms to create one-of-a-kind jars known as “Nutella Unice”.
-The algorithm was able to put together patterns and colours to create millions of unique jar designs at the touch of a button.
+The algorithm was able to put together patterns and colors to create millions of unique jar designs at the touch of a button.
 This campaign resulted in over seven million jars being sold in just 30 days.

 2. Logo Design Makers

-Another area where artificial intelligence graphic design is useful is in logo design.
+Another area where artificial intelligence graphic design is useful is logo design.
 There are many free logo design tools online which use AI-based technology to create unique logo designs based on data inputted by the user.